The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

 - 23% of companies use wearables for workplace security

 - 20% of companies use them for employee time management

-The “Bring Your Own Wearables” initiative is becoming a widespread phenomenon across companies.
-54% of them support this model, while 40% of those questioned plan to do so in the future.
+54% of companies support this model, while 40% of those questioned plan to do so in the future.

-Servicefutures correctly observes that workplaces of today are getting increasingly diverse – and, while that in itself is a positive trend, the variety of different generations and profiles all have differing, sometimes mutually exclusive ideas on how a workplace should be.
+Servicefutures observes that workplaces of today are getting increasingly diverse – and, while that in itself is a positive trend, the variety of different generations and profiles all have differing, sometimes mutually exclusive ideas on how a workplace should be.